-The Zimbabwe government has ordered the arrest of all striking state hospital doctors for defying an order to return to work.
-The doctors face contempt of court charges for ignoring a labour tribunal order, issued on November 6 that they should end their strike.
+The Zimbabwe government has ordered the arrest of all striking state hospital doctors for defying a return-to-work order.
+The doctors face contempt of court charges for ignoring a labour tribunal directive, issued on November 6 that they should end their strike.
 The strike was declared illegal because "the doctors did not follow legal procedures of channelling their grievances when they embarked on the strike".

 Mariyawanda Nzuwah, head of the government human resources agency, the Public Services Commission (PSC), said the PSC "has requested the commissioner of police to bring before the courts of law all those doctors who have violated the law and the attorney general to prosecute them forthwith."

-Nzuwa said the doctors were in breach of labour laws that prohibit workers in essential services such as the medical field and the uniformed forces from striking.
+Nzuwah said the doctors were in breach of labour laws that prohibit workers in essential services, such as the medical field and the uniformed forces, from striking.
 He said the doctors had "deliberately and intentionally violated the law and therefore committed a criminal offence".